s0t7x/shroudtopia/readme.md

 [shroudtopia][INFO] Wait before injection.
 Configured boot delay is 3000ms.
 ```

 Upon the first launch, a default configuration file `shroudtopia.json` is created.
-All mods are deactivated by default, so you must manually activate them by adjusting the configuration.
+For mods you must manually adjust the configuration to their needs.

 ## Configuration